hackclub/ZoneOut/README.md

 **ZoneOut** is a Hack Club YSWS built for scary software projects, ARG [cuz args are so cool], mysterious and thrilling weird ideas.
 Give people a great adrenaline rush with your project, get back prizes!

+FUEL UP THIS COMING HALLOWEEN WITH ZZZONNEEE OOUUUTTT

 This is also a submission for my hack club internship!
 I thought this concept is pretty unique and decided to expand on the subject :3